 Michael lives in West Philadelphia with his wife and two children.
 His whole family has taken on the quest to see just how many books and model trains a one-hundred year old Victorian can hold.

-Aiden is the Director of Undergraduate Studies in the Division of Educational Studies at Emory University.
+Dr. C. Aiden Downey is the Director of Undergraduate Studies in the Division of Educational Studies at Emory University in Atlanta, Georgia.
 A former Marine who served in Operation Desert Storm, Aiden left a career in pharmacy to teach science, first at Montclair Kimberly Academy and then at YouthBuild Philadelphia Charter School.
 These experiences piqued his interest in teaching and teachers, and in particular how to create a school that sustained and stimulated teachers and students.
 He returned to pursue his doctorate at the University of Pennsylvania in Education, Culture and Society, graduating in 2007.

-After this he two postdoctoral fellowships, the Myer Horowitz Research Fellowship at the Center for Teacher Research and Development at the University of Alberta and the National Academy of Education/Spencer Foundation Postdoctoral Fellowship for Early-Career Scholars.
-He is currently working a book titled “The Shadow School,” an ethnography of teachers’ work and lives in a struggling inner-city high school.
-Dr. Downey holds a BS in Biology and Pharmacy from Philadelphia University of the Sciences and an MS and PhD in Education from the University of Pennsylvania.
+After graduation, Aiden completed the Myer Horowitz Research Fellowship at the Center for Teacher Research and Development at the University of Alberta and then the National Academy of Education/Spencer Foundation Postdoctoral Fellowship for Early-Career Scholars.
+He is currently working a book titled “The Shadow School,” an ethnography about teachers’ work and lives in a struggling inner-city high school.
+Dr. Downey holds a BS in Biology and Pharmacy from Philadelphia University of the Sciences and an MS and Ph.D. in Education from the University of Pennsylvania.
 He is also certified in Pennsylvania to teach Physical Science, Chemistry, Biology and Physics.